lquesada/SpaceARMy/README.md

 SpaceARMy uses libgba - https://github.com/jesusatc/libgba

+Check https://github.com/lquesada/SpaceARMy/releases for the compiled ROM and a video of gameplay.

 In order to compile SpaceARMy:

 1. Download the GNU Tools for ARM Embedded Processors from https://launchpad.net/gcc-arm-embedded